rrruark/Saticon/README.md

 <h2>Decoding</h2>

 <p>I didn't do any research on analog video before writing this code up while on an airplane, but I did come in with some background knowledge.
-I captured the aplitude and sync waveforms using my Siglent SDS1104 oscilloscope set to 5M sample depth.
+I captured the amplitude and sync waveforms using my Siglent SDS1104 oscilloscope set to 5M sample depth.
 A 640x480 interlaced video half frame (ignoring the vertical blanking interval) has 640*240=153k pikels, so 5M sample depth is sufficient oversampling to capture everything.
 I could have captured two 240-line half-frames to reconstitute a 480-line frame, but I wasn't considering that the video may be interlaced at the time I took the oscilloscope captures.</p>

 <p>My code first finds the start of lines to determine how long a line is.
-Is then scans back through the data to sample pixels.
+It then scans back through the data to sample pixels.
 I chose a 2x oversampling since the tube output is inherantly analog and effectively does the linear interpolation for you.
 The last step resizes the image to compensate for this being one half-frame of interlaced video and for oversampling on the x-axis.</p>

 <p>Here's the decoded image:</p>